-Project Name: Project Address: Project Description: SECTION 1 - DESIGN VERIFICATION Complete all lines of Section 1 - "Design Verification" and submit the completed checklist (Coluplans and building permit application to the Building Department. mns 1 and 2) with the The owner and design professional responsible for compliance with CalGreen Standards have certify that the items checked above are hereby incorporated into the project plans and will be in project in accordance with the requirements set forth in the 2019 California Green Building Standard by the City of Rocklin. mplemented into the Owner's Signature Date Owner's Name (Please Print) Design Professional's Signature Date Design Professional's Name (Please Print) Signature of License Professional responsible for CalGreen compliance Date Name of License Professional responsible for CalGreen compliance (Please Print) Phone Email Address for License Professional responsible for CalGreen compliance SECTION 2 - IMPLEMENTATION VERIFICATION Complete, sign and submit the competed checklist, including column 3, together with all origina 2 to the Building Department prior to Building Department final inspection.
-I signatures on Section I have inspected the work and have received sufficient documentation to verify and certify that t above was constructed in accordance with this Green Building Checklist and in accordance with the 2019 California Green Building Standards Code as adopted by the City of Rocklin.
-Signature of License Professional responsible for CalGreen compliance Date Name of License Professional responsible for CalGreen compliance (Please Print) Phone Email Address for License Professional responsible for CalGreen compliance
+Project Name:

+Project Address:

+Project Description:

+SECTION 1 - DESIGN VERIFICATION

+Complete all lines of Section 1 $-$ "Design Verification" and submit the completed checklist plans and building permit application to the Building Department.
+(Columns 1 and 2) with the

+The owner, design professional and contractor responsible for compliance with CalGreen plans and certify that the items checked above are hereby incorporated into the project plainto the project in accordance with the requirements set forth in the 2022 California Green adopted by the City of Rocklin. ans and will be implemented

+Owner's Signature Date

+Owner's Name (Please Print)

+Design Professional's Signature Date

+Design Professional's Name (Please Print)

+Signature of License Contractor Date

+Name of License Contractor (Please Print) Phone

+Company

+SECTION 2 - IMPLEMENTATION VERIFICATION

+Complete, sign and submit the competed checklist, including column 3, together with all or 2 to the Building Department prior to Building Department final inspection. riginal signatures on Section

+I have inspected the work and have received sufficient documentation to verify and certify above was constructed in accordance with this Green Building Checklist and in accordance the 2022 California Green Building Standards Code as adopted by the City of Rocklin.

+Signature of Design Professional or License Contractor Date

+Name of Design Professional or License Contractor responsible for CalGreen compliance (Please Print) Phone

+Company